 I often read the letters ACF supporters write to decision makers as part of our campaigns and the comments you leave on our Facebook page.
 The language you use is persuasive, clear and alive with what motivates you to show up, speak out and act for nature.
 You talk about the places you love, your love for your children, or the solutions you know we can create.

 You are intuitively using language that engages and inspires people to care and act.

-Over the past year, ACF’s Narrative Project took a deep dive into understanding exactly how this works.
-And now I want to share a few insights.
+Over the past few years, ACF has taken a deep dive into understanding exactly how this works.
+And I want to share a few insights with you.

-Through this project, we reviewed the literature on persuasive and motivating communication.
-We researched the dominant stories told about our environment by industry, government, media and pop culture.
-We delved into how the way we talk can strengthen certain values that we all hold.
-And we ran focus groups and polled representative samples of both ACF supporters and the broader community.
+In our research we have reviewed the literature on persuasive and motivating communication.
+We have researched the dominant stories told about our environment by industry, government, media and pop culture.
+We have delved into how the way we talk can strengthen certain values that we all hold.
+And we have run focus groups and polled representative samples of both ACF supporters and the broader community.

 We discovered that the old story of “man” and nature in Australia is dominated by colonial ideas about exploration, conquest, dominance and a battle with nature.
 In this story, people are not a part of nature.
 Nature is either a resource for our use, or it is “over there” locked away.
 In this story, we must trade off nature for jobs or wealth.
 This story cannot imagine a world where nature and a rich life coexist.
 It is locked into the idea that life is a battle.

 We want to tell a new story where people are part of nature — not apart from nature.
 We want to turn the story of division into one of connection.
 Life is not a battle.
 Life is all living things.
 In this story, wildlife, rivers, forest, people and oceans are part of an interconnected community of living things.
 It’s the web of life.

 Life is also an experience.
 It’s the feeling the sand between your toes and drinking the fresh, forest-filtered water from your city tap.
 This story tangibly links our lived experience to our need to thrive with nature.